BryMad/yalle/README.md

 - Type constructors: arrays, structures, optionals, functions
 - A user-accessible bottom type, void.
 - A user-accessible top type, any.
-- Fully statically typed
+- Statically typed
 - Variables are typed "Texas Strongly" w/ no implicit type conversions.
 - Type inference for local variables
 - Types must be declared for empty arrays and empty optionals
-- Fully first-class functions
+- First-class functions
 - No explicit pointers
 - operators for optionals (?., ?[], ??)